AlexvZyl/nordic.nvim/README.md

 }
 ```

-# 🗒️ Supported Plugins
+# 🗒️ Supported Plugins and Platforms

 For the list of supported plugins, please take a look at [this directory](https://github.com/AlexvZyl/nordic.nvim/tree/main/lua/nordic/groups/integrations).

-# 💻 Supported Platforms

 For the list of supported platforms, please take a look at [this directory](https://github.com/AlexvZyl/nordic.nvim/tree/main/platforms).

+I do not personally use all of the platforms and plugins in the list, so if something is not right, or you have a suggestion, please open a PR!

 # 🎙️ Acknowledgements